venkatra/dbt_hacks/Persistent_Tables_Materialization.md

 I can think of the following as a limitation
 - You cannot use this model in a 'source' or a 'ref' call
 - Do not ask DBT to do a 'run' across all the model.
-This might result in recreating the tables accidentally, ofcourse backup could exist if the flags were set.
+This might result in recreating the tables accidentally, of course backup could exist if the flags were set.